orhnk/Vomit/README.md

 # Still in dev

 This library is in pretty early stage, feel free to contribute.

-**Contribution**

-Only thing that you have to know is rust.
-If you have some grasp of Rust Programming Language knowladge, you could share your ideas in a pr.
+[It would be published after 2 weeks(?)]